 We can help by purchasing meat raised without antibiotics.
-We can also choose to eat at restaurants that use antibiotic free meat.
+We can also choose to eat at restaurants that source and serve antibiotic free meat.

-This article examines the top fast food restaurants policies toward purchasing meat raised without antibiotics.
+This article examines the top fast food restaurants policies toward purchasing chicken, turkey, beef and pork raised without antibiotics.

 Which Fast Food Restaurants Serve Meat Raised Without Antibiotics?